-Vanilla isn’t just a flavoring for cookies and ice cream – this sweet, spicy fragrance has strong sedative, antidepressant and relaxing qualities, making it a perfect bedtime companion.
-It’s also considered to be an aphrodisiac, however, so use it as you require.
+Vanilla isn’t just a flavoring for cookies and ice cream.
+This sweet, spicy fragrance has strong sedative, antidepressant, and relaxing qualities, making it a perfect bedtime companion.
+It’s also considered to be an aphrodisiac, however, so use it as you see fit.
 Note that vanilla essential oil is NOT the same as vanilla extract used for cooking.

 07 of 09

 08 of 09

 Valerian has been used for centuries to relieve bad moods, calm the senses, and bring on peaceful sleep.
 It’s very effective, but unfortunately, many people find its fragrance unpleasant.
 If you fall into that group, mix the valerian oil with lavender to conceal the fragrance while increasing the potency.Continue to 9 of 9 below.